django/django/README.rst

 ======

-Django is a high-level Python web framework that encourages rapid development and clean, pragmatic design.
-Thanks for checking it out.
+Django is a high-level Python web framework that encourages rapid development and clean, pragmatic design.It’s free and open source.

+*Ridiculously fast.
+     Django was designed to help developers take applications from concept to completion as quickly as possible.
+ *Reassuringly secure.
+     Django takes security seriously and helps developers avoid many common security mistakes.
+ *Exceedingly scalable.
+     Some of the busiest sites on the web leverage Django’s ability to quickly and flexibly scale.
+ **Thanks for checking it out.**

 All documentation is in the "``docs``" directory and online at https://docs.djangoproject.com/en/stable/.
 If you're just getting started,